yangyxd/mcp-dbutils/README_EN.md

 }
 ```

-**For Cursor:**
-- Open Cursor
-- Go to Settings → MCP
-- Click "Add MCP Server" and fill in:
-  - Name: `Database Utility MCP`
-  - Type: `Command` (default)
-  - Command: `uvx mcp-dbutils --config /full/path/to/your/config.yaml`

 > **Important Notes for uvx Setup:**
 > - Replace `/full/path/to/your/config.yaml` with the actual full path to your config file
 > - If you get an error about uvx not being found, make sure step 1 was completed successfully
-> - You can verify uvx is installed by typing `uvx --version` in your terminal
+> - You can verify uvx is installed by typing `uv --version` in your terminal

 #### Option B: Manual Installation with Docker